-If you have fewer than five years of service, all of your contributions to the Plan, plus interest on your contributions will be returned to you.
+If you have fewer than five years of service, all of your contributions to the plan, plus interest on your contributions will be returned to you.
 You do not have the option of leaving your contributions in the retirement system.
-Neither you, your survivor, nor your estate will be entitled to any other benefit under the retirement plan.
+You, your survivor, or your estate will not be entitled to any other benefit under the retirement plan.
 [SJMC 3.28.590(B)(2)]